-In the end, we can find peace in the palace when we stand on his promises wearing the full armor of our Father, the King.
-Remember when David defeated Goliath?
-He denied the armor the world had to offer and wore the only armor that fit his soul, the armor of his faith.
+Remember, you can find peace in the palace when you stand on his promises wearing the full armor of your Father, the King.
+When David defeated Goliath?
+He denied the armor the world had to offer him and wore the only armor that fit his soul.
+It was the armor of his faith.
 The key to your winning in times of battle is to know who you are, know who your enemy is, and walk in complete faith in the one who has already won the war!

 If you need inspiration to put on your armor, copy and paste this link in your browser and watch.
 It inspired us for battle: